So you heard about the Quartzsite Sports, Vacation, and RV show, eh? In the RV world, it's hard not to!

 That's not to say it will be bad every day or night.

 But out West, the wind is quite the force to deal with at times.

-Even though it's a desert, they do get rain on occasion.
+Even though it's a desert, it does rain on occasion.

-Rainwater washes through there, sometimes in potentially deadly/damaging amounts.
+Rainwater washes through them, sometimes in potentially deadly/damaging amounts.

-So, stick to the higher grounds when you are looking for a place to park if boondocking.
+So, stick to the higher grounds when you are looking for a place to park if staying on BLM.